cbeuw/Cloak/README.md

 Simply `make client` and `make server`.
 Output binary will be in the build folder.
 Do `make server_pprof` if you want to access the live profiling data.

+## Configuration

+### Server
+`WebServerAddr` is the redirection address and port when the incoming traffic is not from shadowsocks.
+It should correspond to the IP record of the `ServerName` set in `ckclient.json`.

+`PrivateKey` is the static curve25519 Diffie-Hellman private key.

+`AdminUID` is the UID of the admin user in base64.

+`DatabasePath` is the path to userinfo.db.
+If userinfo.db doesn't exist in this directory, Cloak will create one automatically. **If Cloak is started as a Shadowsocks plugin and Shadowsocks is started with its working directory as / (e.g. starting ss-server with systemctl), you need to set this field as an absolute path to a desired folder.
+If you leave it as default then Cloak will attempt to create userinfo.db under /, which it doesn't have the permission to do so and will raise an error.
+See Issue #13.

+`BackupDirPath` is the path to save the backups of userinfo.db whenever you delete a user.
+If left blank, Cloak will attempt to create a folder called db-backup under its working directory.
+This may not be desired.
+See notes above.

+### Client
+`UID` is your UID in base64.

+`PublicKey` is the static curve25519 public key, given by the server admin.

+`ServerName` is the domain you want to make the GFW think you are visiting.

+`TicketTimeHint` is the time needed for a session ticket to expire and a new one to be generated.
+Leave it as the default.

+`NumConn` is the amount of underlying TCP connections you want to use.

+`MaskBrowser` is the browser you want to **make the GFW _think_ you are using, it has NOTHING to do with the web browser or any web application you are using on your machine**.
+Currently, `chrome` and `firefox` are supported.

 ## Setup
 ### For the administrator of the server
 **Run this script: https://gist.github.com/cbeuw/37a9d434c237840d7e6d5e497539c1ca** or do it manually: